 Training on MNIST

 I conducted a variety of experiments using two 3-layer Linear-ReLu nets, D and G. In the base case, D was alternatively exposed to a true training image and then to a G(z) for a uniform random z vector using the currently trained generator up to that time, and then G was updated by backpropagating through the generator.
-This was standard stuff direct from the original paper.
-After 100 epochs of training, here is a sampling of test images generated by G:
+This was standard stuff direct from the original paper

-They are starting to become recognizable, and there apperas to be a fairly reasonable sampling of nearly every digit.
+They are starting to become recognizable, and there appears to be a fairly reasonable sampling of nearly every digit.
 By 200 epochs, it has refined them even further:

 but then things went downhill from there.
 As it progressed, it showed a propensity for “1”s, “7”s and “9”s, and I saw the other digits appear less and less frequently, until by the 1000th epoch, it was completely fixated on its favorites.